 Let’s start.
 A DCP is a Digital Cinema Package.
 This package holds all the frames of the movie, all the music, dialog, sound effects, all the subtitles and files for the blind/partially sighted, deaf and hard of hearing.
 In addition, the package has some extra files that tell which of those files to play, and when.
 Most of the time, these are made so that no one can steal the valuable parts.
-To do that, they might use what the security people call Encryption.
+To do that, they use what the security people call Encryption.
 They can only be opened and played by a projector with permission.
 The permission comes with security keys that are sent by the studios, or the groups they put in charge (usually the distributors.)

 That DCP also contains the hopes and dreams of a director and producers who spent 10s of 1,000s of hours to build an idea that they want to transfer into the minds of your audience, using your equipment.
-Generally, we call this the Artist’s Intent.
+Generally, we call this the Artist’s Intent, or Director’s Intent.

-With so many parts to the DCP, and so many parts to the equipment in between the DCP and the screen, there is a chance that there will be a problem, and that some of these problems will negatively flavor the Artist’s Intent, they’ll negatively flavor the experience of the audience.
-Thankfully, many of those potential problems have been discovered and made less likely.
+With so many parts to the DCP, and so many parts to the equipment in between the DCP and the screen, there is a chance that there will – sometimes – be a problem.
+The chance is that some of these problems will negatively flavor the Artist’s Intent, they’ll negatively flavor the experience of the audience.
+Thankfully, many of those potential problems have been discovered and been made less likely.
 But there are some problems that can never be permanently fixed and some circumstances that make problems appear ‘just because’, and that is the point of the Checklists and their associated DCPs.